atomjump/loop/README.md

 # Installation Instructions

+1. With bower from within the root of your project path:

+    `bower install atomjump`

+(Or unpack, and edit index.html, replace bootstrap css and javascript paths as mentioned with the comment version)

-1. Unpack into a web path.
-Run index.html in your browser.
+Run atomjump/index.html in your browser.
 You should see a 'Click me for comments' link.
 Click this to see the pop-up.

 2. Look carefully at the index.html example.